Painting in gloss(ary)

 IMDB

 Internet Movie Database: The resource for pretty much every movie or TV show ever made, or yet to be made, or written and never made, or maybe even just thought about.
-As a result, the IMDB forums are home to a bunch of twelve year old twats who appear to bunk off lessons to post exceptionally uninformed opinions about films they haven't seen, shouldn't have seen, or were too busy shagging their siblings in the back row to have seen.
+As a result, the IMDB forums were home to a bunch of twelve year old twats who appeared to bunk off lessons to post exceptionally uninformed opinions about films they hadn't seen, shouldn't have seen, or missed because they were chucking popcorn, texting, talking, or shagging their siblings in the back row.
+Thank goodness they farmed out the forum political bun fights to social media.

 ITV